saptarshibasu/kafka-study/README.md

 * `net.core.rmem_max = 2097152` (2 MiB)
 * `net.ipv4.tcp_wmem = 4096 65536 2048000` (4 KiB 64 KiB 2 MiB)
 * `net.ipv4.tcp_rmem = 4096 65536 2048000` (4 KiB 64 KiB 2 MiB)
+* `vm.max_map_count` = 65535 - Maximum number of memory map areas a process may have (aka `vm.max_map_count`).
+By default, on a number of Linux systems, the value of `vm.max_map_count` is somewhere around 65535.
+Each log segment, allocated per partition, requires a pair of index/timeindex files, and each of these files consumes 1 map area.
+In other words, each log segment uses 2 map areas.
+Thus, each partition requires minimum 2 map areas, as long as it hosts a single log segment.
+That is to say, creating 50000 partitions on a broker will result allocation of 100000 map areas and likely cause broker crash with OutOfMemoryError (Map failed) on a system with default `vm.max_map_count`
+* File descriptor limits: Kafka uses file descriptors for log segments and open connections.
+If a broker hosts many partitions, consider that the broker needs at least (number_of_partitions)*(partition_size/segment_size) to track all log segments in addition to the number of connections the broker makes.
+We recommend at least 100000 allowed file descriptors for the broker processes as a starting point

 ### ZooKeeper Basics